-Is an employee’s death considered an involuntary termination of employment that makes qualified beneficiaries such as the spouse and dependent children of the employee potential AEIs?
+Is the death of an employee considered an involuntary termination of employment that makes qualified beneficiaries such as the spouse and dependent children of the employee potential AEIs?

 No. The death of an employee is not a reduction in hours or an involuntary termination of employment.
 A loss of coverage due to the employee’s death would not result in the spouse and dependent children of the employee becoming potential Assistance Eligible Individuals.